 About this service

-Welcome to the brand new online version of Resolution's Precedents for Consent Orders, 9th edition.
-As ever, this edition is the result of many hours of preparation, research and debate by the drafting committee, and some much-appreciated input from other experts outside of the committee and outside of Resolution.
-It has also been read and approved by the Association of District Judges.
+Welcome to the brand new online version of the Standard Financial Remedy Order with Resolution footnotes.
+This edition is the result of many hours of preparation, research and debate by the drafting committee, and some much-appreciated input from other experts outside of the committee and outside of Resolution.
 Our thanks to all involved.

 Beyond the content changes, the big innovation is developing the new online version.
 Moving online offers more flexibility to update the orders, both in line with any mandatory changes the President may introduce, and in response to any changes in statute, case law and Practice Directions.

 As with all legal publications, these precedents must come with a health warning: they are drafting guides only and do not guarantee approval by the court.
-That said, we thank the ADJs for their input.
-The law as stated is correct to the best of the committee's knowledge at November 2013.
+The law as stated is correct to the best of the committee's knowledge at October 2018.
 Of course, if you find any inaccuracies please contact us.

 The online format allows us to respond more quickly to member feedback.
 This is a crucial strength of our orders and the guidance that accompanies them: they reflect best practice the length and breadth of the country, they reflect the vast combined knowledge base of Resolution members, and they reflect the dialogue and creative solutions that members co-produce.